Encouraging Milk Kefir Grains to Multiply

 Feed Them Frequently

-As kefir grains turn milk into kefir they are consuming the lactose and other elements in the milk.
-After a period of time, 24 to 48 hours, they actually run out of food as the milk becomes kefir.
-If you don’t feed them you can put strain on them and eventually they can starve and die.
-So giving them a consistent food supply by straining the grains off and feeding them every 24 hours is imperative.
+As kefir grains turn milk into kefir they are consuming the lactose in the milk.
+After a period of time, they may run out of food.
+If the grains do not receive new food (fresh milk), they can become stressed, and eventually they may starve and die.
+Giving them a consistent food supply by separating the grains and feeding them every 24 hours, or more frequently if indicated, is imperative.

 Keep the Grains Smaller